Renewable Energy Is Hot, Hot, Hot: A Look At Solar and Geothermal

 Not only are geothermal companies able to utilize the existing physical infrastructure created by the Texas oil and gas industry, but they can also utilize the legal resources born out of the country’s most prolific oil and gas-producing state.
 For years, RR&A has been researching and opining on surface and subsurface ownership rights, negotiating and drafting surface and subsurface instruments, and conducting due diligence on energy-producing assets.
 As geothermal energy production grows in California and emerges in Texas utilizing the same ethos as the Texas geothermal energy start-ups, RR&A is well-positioned to draw on our knowledge and experience gained from years of oil and gas, solar power and wind energy production to assist geothermal energy companies in developing their project.

 So, whether you are developing your next solar project or planning your first geothermal one, RR&A has the resources, experience, expertise, and forward-thinking ethos to guide you from start to finish.
-Contact Eric Dean to ensure success for your next renewable energy project.
+Contact RR&A to ensure success for your next renewable energy project.

 Read Related Posts